mitthu/cmpsc473/README.md

 ### Installation

 * Download and install the appropriate package of VirtualBox: https://www.virtualbox.org/wiki/Downloads
+  * If you are using Ubuntu, you can use `sudo apt-get install virtualbox`.
 * Download and install the appropriate package of Vagrant: https://www.vagrantup.com/downloads.html
   * If you are using Ubuntu, you can use `sudo apt-get install vagrant`.